-Tax deductions are amounts you can shave off your gross or overall income so you only pay tax on what’s left.
-Taxpayers have two options here: They can itemize their deductions, or they can claim the standard deduction for their filing status.
-The standard deduction amounts are adjusted annually for inflation, too.
+Tax deductions are amounts you can shave off your gross or overall income, so you only pay tax on what’s left.
+Taxpayers have two options here: They can itemize their deductions or claim the standard deduction for their filing status.
+The standard deduction amounts are also adjusted annually for inflation.
 As of 2021, they are:

 - $12,550 for single taxpayers (up from $12,400 in 2020)

 - $12,550 for married taxpayers filing separately (up from $12,400 in 2020)

 - $18,800 for heads of household (up from $18,650 in 2020)

 - $25,100 for married taxpayers filing jointly (up from $24,800 in 2020)

 Capital Gains Tax Rates

 Capital gains tax rates apply when you sell an asset for more than your basis in it.
 Your basis is what you paid for it, plus certain allowable costs of maintaining it.
 You have a short-term gain if you held the asset for one year or less.
 It may be considered a long-term gain if you owned it for more than one year.

 This is a significant distinction, because short-term capital gains are taxed at ordinary income tax rates, topping out at 37% in 2021.
 Long-term rates are significantly less.
 The highest long-term rate is 20% as of 2021.